twiz-/split-analytics/README.md

   rails g model AnalyticsEvent test_name:string visitor_ip_address:string path_visited:string method_called:string controller_called:string controller_action_called:string visit_time:string
 ````

-Nothing special here just creating the model to hold all the stuff from visitor request that I care about.
-The test_name field is to keep track
-of what page the visitor saw if I'm serving up different pages for a split test or the visitor came from some mobile device.
-These are all methods
-you can call on the request object from within your controller so lets jump to that.
-Be sure to run the migration after running that command.
+Nothing special here just creating the model to hold all the information from a visitor request that I care about.
+The test_name field is to keep track of what page the visitor saw if I'm serving up different pages for a split test.
+These are all methods you can call on the request object from within your `applcation_controller` so lets jump to that.
+Be sure to run the migration.

 ```ruby
   bundle exec rake db:migrate
 ```
+####Record incoming visitor request details

-Now, in you application controller you can start creating these analytic events object after they happen and it's pretty straight forward.
+Now, in your `application_controller` you can start creating these analytic_events objects after they happen and it's pretty straight forward.
-Let's make the creation of our analytics objects, after the action happens.
+Let's make the creation of our analytics objects, after any given action happens.

  ```ruby
   class ApplicationController < ActionController::Base